 Necessity of BFD procedure on multiple serving cell on the same FR2 band

 No restriction introduced in RAN4.
-No RAN4 performance requirement will be defined for more than 1 serving cell perform BFR procedure.
+No RAN4 performance requirement will be defined for performing BFD measurement on more than 1 serving cell per band.

 [Moderator] Based on the discussion for SCell BFR UE capability, seems no restriction is needed in RAN4 for multiple serving cell on the same FR2 band.
 On the other hand, majority companies’ view is no RAN4 performance requirement will be defined for more than 1 serving cell perform BFR procedure.
 In other words, if SCell BFR is configured over multiple SCells which is allowed by UE capability, the NW configuration is allowed, while no RAN4 requirement will guarantee the performance.

+[MTK] The current wording on “perform BFR procedure”is not clear enough.

+Fist, BFD-RS can be configured implicitly, which means if BFD-RS list is not provided for CC#1, UE will perform BFD on the TCIstate of PDCCH of CC#1.
+As a result, for CA, it seems BFD procedure will be performed on all CCs.
+And it is strange to say no BFD requirement for CA scenario.

+Second, another scenario could be, FR1:PSCell#1 & SCell#1 and FR2: SCell#2.
+In this case, BFD on only one serving cell is not enough.

+Therefore, we would suggest the wording like “performing BFD measurement on more than 1 serving cell per band.”.

+[Moderator2] To MTK:

+Why the tentative agreement restrict BFD for CA scenario?
+Pls. notice the sub-bullet is under the main bullet, i.e., “Necessity of BFD procedure on multiple serving cell on the same FR2 band”

+“per-band” is not needed, because it is already very clearly say in the main bullet, i.e., “on the same FR2 band”.
+In other words, the sub-bullet is to discuss something for “multiple serving cells on the same FR2 band”, even further than”per-band”.
+We don’t need to repeat main bullet.

+To you second comment, again, pls. not the main bullet, we are discussing “multiple serving cell on the same FR2 band”, your example should not be this case, right?

+Pls check the revised tentative agreement is okay or not.

 Sharing factor for BFD Time Period for FR1 and FR2

-No BFD evaluation period will be specified if BFR is configured over multiple SCells:
+No BFD evaluation period will be specified for performing BFD measurement on more than 1 serving cell per band:

-Sharing factor for BFD evaluation period due to BFD over multiple Sells will not be introduced.
+Sharing factor for BFD evaluation period due to BFD over multiple Sells will not be introduced for FR2 intra-band CA

-No RAN4 performance requirement will be defined for more than 1 serving cell perform BFD
+No RAN4 performance requirement will be defined for more than 1 serving cell per band perform BFD measurement

+FFS Sharing factor for BFD evaluation period for FR1 CA , FR2 inter-band CA and FR1-FR2 CA.